cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {::boilerplate bcp14-tagged}

 Algorithms in this document are written in Python 3.
+A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.

 Type hints are used to define input and output types.

-The type variable `F` is used in signatures to signify any type that is a subclass of `Field`.
-A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.
+* The type variable `F` is used in signatures to signify any type that is a subclass of `Field`.

-A variable with type `bytes` is a byte string.
+* `bytes` is a byte string.

+* `int` is an integer.

+* `Generic` is used in class definitions to explicitly declare type variables of generic classes.

+* `Any` is the universal supertype, which admits values of any type.

+* `Optional[T]` is shorthand for `T | None`.

+* `Self` represents the containing class of the method definition in which it appears.

+* `Sequence[T]` is either a list or tuple.

 This document defines several byte-string constants.
 When comprised of printable ASCII characters, they are written as Python 3 byte-string literals (e.g., `b'some constant string'`).

 A global constant `VERSION` of type `int` is defined, which algorithms are free to use as desired.
 Its value SHALL be `12`.

 This document describes algorithms for multi-party computations in which the parties typically communicate over a network.
 Wherever a quantity is defined that must be be transmitted from one party to another, this document prescribes a particular encoding of that quantity as a byte string.

-> OPEN ISSUE It might be better to not be prescriptive about how quantities are
-> encoded on the wire.
-See issue #58.

 Some common functionalities: